fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 Middle doesn't answer.

 "You did," Senior continues confidently, and the flashes wink from afar, bending and pulsing.
 "Only from a great love could Medusa have children such as Pegasus and Chrysaor the Golden Bow.
-You loved her, Blackmane!
+You loved her, Black-Maned!
 And that's why you came to hate Perseus with all his offspring!
 Perhaps, if Junior went today not to a woman of the Perseids, but to any other, you would..."

 "Don't be silly, Senior!
 I am far from personal accounts --- further than you think!
 Although I do not forget anything and do not forgive insults.
 But you, do you remember what a shock it was for the whole Family --- to learn that those like us can be killed permanently too?!
 That a Cleaner, trash, a Half-Man, is capable of something none of the Family can do?!
 Do you remember that?!"